nianiam/soe-presentation/README.md

 # Reveal.js Presentation Template for Next.js

 This repo is a useful starting point for creating a presentation with [Reveal.js](https://revealjs.com/) and Next.js.
-It's _fairly_ unopinionated about how you build the presentation, however, provides support for tailwind.css out of the box since it sits well with Reveal's design patterns, however, it is not necessary.
+It's _fairly_ unopinionated about how you build the presentation.
+The repo provides support for tailwind.css out of the box since it sits well with Reveal's design patterns, however, it is not necessary.

 ## Installation